Drywall specialist working on spanish arch | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 I have done a lot of drywall work in my life and can say it is both an artistic craft, as well as a physical sport.
 It requires excellent hand eye coordination, balance, strength and stamina.
 It is a skilled trade for real go-getters.
 Lazy folk need not apply.

-Glossy magazine articles showcasing high-end Spanish home interiors often feature a glamorous photo or two of arched passageways that frame beautiful aspects of the home.
+Glossy magazine articles showcasing high-end Spanish home interiors often feature photos shot through arched passageways- framing beautiful interiors.

 Indeed, shapes and curves within a well crafted archway are works of art within a Spanish home interior.
 Drywall teams on large projects such as this often work in coordination with one another when building them.